Olami2596/DATA-ANALYSIS-PYTHON-AVOCADO-PRICE-DASHBOARD/README.md

-# avocado-price-dashboard
+# Avocado Price Dashboard

-Creating a web interactive dashboard
-I created an web interactive dashboard using dash.
-The dashboard is about the prices of avocado in each state in the United State of America across different years
+This is a simple web application built using Dash, a Python framework for building interactive web applications.
+The application allows users to explore avocado price data for different cities in the United States.